-There are lots of things to keep in mind while shopping for a monitor which includes features like size, color, budget, video inputs, ultrasonic sounds, refresh rates, contrast ratios, pixel response times, building qualities.
-But what you may not know is that all these factors are affected by the type of panel used by these monitors.
+There are many things to remember while shopping for a monitor, including size, colour, budget, video inputs, ultrasonic sounds, refresh rates, contrast ratios, pixel response times, and building qualities.
+But you may not know that all these factors are affected by the type of panel used by these monitors.

 TN vs IPS

-A TN panel works by the fundamental principal of that of a polarized light.TN panels are unique in their own way,even though they have become really thin on the ground (rare) these days.
+A TN panel works by the fundamental principle of that of polarized light.TN panels are unique, even though they have become skinny on the ground (rare) these days.

-An IPS panel was actually invented and developed to improve all the drawbacks seen in a TN.
-IPS panels are designed by shifting patterns of their liquid crystals, unlike TN.
+An IPS panel was invented and developed to improve all the drawbacks seen in a TN.
+Unlike TN, IPS panels are designed by shifting patterns of their liquid crystals.

 Comparison Table